Sprytile/SprytileDocs/docs/tutorial/tilesets.md

 You can either create a tileset from scratch or use existing asset packs.
 Either way, you should be aware of some limitations with using images as textures in 3D.

+!!!note "Textures"

+	When working in 3D, image files are called textures.

 ## Power of Two Texture Sizes

 When working with textures in 3D, it is recommended that textures should be in **Power of Two** sizes.